-Your truck has the Diagnostic Display.
-It should display "8888" on the digital readout for about one second after you turn the key switch to ON.
+Your truck has a Diagnostic Display.
+"88888" should display on the digital readout for about one second after you turn the key switch to ON.
 This indicates that the digital readout is OK.
-Then, either the battery symbol or the wrench symbol light should come on.
+After one second, either the hour glass symbol or the wrench symbol should come on.